How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, make sure the system is safe before turning it back on.
 First, make sure there are no indicators of damage and clean any debris from around the equipment.
 Call Freschi Service Experts for a system inspection if there is any damage or flooding to the system.
 Once you’ve had the system inspected by a professional, turn the HVAC system back on ASAP to help dry the home and limit mold from getting into the system or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Freschi Service Experts and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Freschi Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.